emashae/fin-track/README.md

 2. Obtain your Firebase project's configuration object.
 This includes the API key, authDomain, databaseURL, projectId, storageBucket, messagingSenderId, and appId.

-3. Create a file named `config.js` in the root directory of your project. (follow config.example.js file)
+3. Rename the file named `config.example.js` in the root of the project to `config.js`.

 4. Replace "YOUR_API_KEY", "YOUR_AUTH_DOMAIN", "YOUR_DATABASE_URL", "YOUR_PROJECT_ID", "YOUR_STORAGE_BUCKET", "YOUR_MESSAGING_SENDER_ID", and "YOUR_APP_ID" with your actual Firebase project's configuration values.